m0nkmaster/groove-cli/documentation/development/features/live-playing-view.md

 - `:live off` — disable it
 - `:live` — print current state

-When enabled, the REPL prints a compact status line before each prompt showing tempo, steps, swing, and whether audio is currently playing.
+When enabled, a lightweight background ticker prints a compact status line showing whether audio is currently playing.
 If playback is running, a per‑track grid is rendered with the current playhead position highlighted in green.

 Example interaction:

 ```
 > :live on
 live view on
-[live] bpm:120 steps:16 swing:0% status:stopped
+[live] status:stopped
 > play
 [play]
-[live] bpm:120 steps:16 swing:0% status:playing
+[live] status:playing
 > stop
 [stop]
-[live] bpm:120 steps:16 swing:0% status:stopped
+[live] status:stopped
 > :live off
 live view off
 >